How to Become an EV Charger Installer

 The UK electric vehicle market is growing at over 30% year on year.
 In 2023, there were more than one million fully electric vehicles on UK roads, and that number is accelerating rapidly as the government pushes towards its target of banning the sale of new petrol and diesel cars by 2035.
 Every one of those vehicles needs a way to charge, and the vast majority of EV owners want a dedicated home charger installed by a qualified electrician.

 For qualified electricians, EV charger installation represents one of the fastest-growing and most accessible specialisms available.
-The barrier to entry is relatively low compared to other green technologies — if you already hold your 18th Edition and full electrician qualifications, you can complete the City & Guilds 2921-34 course in as little as three days and start installing chargers immediately.
+The business opportunity is significant, and the barrier to entry is relatively low compared to other green technologies — if you already hold your 18th Edition and full electrician qualifications, you can complete the City & Guilds 2921-34 course in as little as two days and start installing chargers immediately.

 This guide covers everything you need to know: the qualifications required, the training pathway, the regulations you must follow, the available grants, and the earning potential in this rapidly expanding market.